contributing-to-kubernetes/gnosis/contributing-to-kubernetes/kk-pr-85968/README.md

 	klog.Infof("external host was not specified, using %v", s.GenericServerRunOptions.ExternalHost) }
 ```
-In the `complete()` function within
-[/cmd/kube-apiserver/app/server.go][/cmd/kube-apiserver/app/server.go].

 To go further we need some more details :smile:

 ## ExternalHost

 ### Options
-To better understand how the above check works and what it does we need to
+To better understand how the above check works and what it does, we need to
 digress a bit.

-So the above check, the `if len(s.GenericServerRunOptions.ExternalHost) == 0`
+So, in the above check, the `if len(s.GenericServerRunOptions.ExternalHost) == 0`
 is in a function called `complete()` within
 [/cmd/kube-apiserver/app/server.go][/cmd/kube-apiserver/app/server.go].
 This function has the following signature: